 D. cannot however, remember

-Here, the conjunctive adverb “however” is modifying the whole sentence, not just the verb “cannot remember,” and should be set off with commas on both sides as a sentence interrupter.
+Here, the conjunctive adverb “however” modifies the whole sentence, not just the verb phrase “cannot remember,” so it should be set off with commas on both sides as a sentence interrupter.

 Therefore, the correct answer is “C.”